Chris Rock ‘had no idea’ Jada Pinkett Smith had alopecia before the Oscars

 The moment came after Rock made a joke about Pinkett Smith, referring to her as “GI Jane” in a reference to her shaved head.
 Pinkett Smith has been open about her diagnosis of alopecia.

-Rock was left stunned, telling the crowd: “Will Smith just smacked the s*** out of me.”
+Rock was left stunned after being struck, telling the crowd: “Will Smith just smacked the s*** out of me.”
 Smith, who had returned to his seat, then shouted: “Keep my wife’s name out your f***ing mouth.”

 Moments later, Smith gave a tearful speech, in which he apologised to all except Rock, after winning Best Actor for King Richard.
 He has since issued an apology to the comedian.